 Stephen Ministry

-Beginning in the summer of 2013, these newly trained Stephen Ministers will be prepared to provide high-quality, confidential, Christ-centered care and support to people experiencing grief, divorce, cancer, job loss, loneliness, disability, relocation, and other life difficulties.
-This care will be available to our members as well as an outreach to those in the community.
+Boynton UMC is a Stephen Ministry Congregation.
+Trained Stephen Ministers provide high-quality, confidential, Christ-centered care and support to people experiencing grief, divorce, cancer, job loss, loneliness, disability, relocation, and other life difficulties.
+This care is available to our members as well as an outreach to those in the community.

 • Laypeople have a chance to use and strengthen their leadership and care giving gifts in meaningful ministry– serving others while experiencing tremendous spiritual growth.